-You can’t go wrong, you have the room to expand and adopt a second chinchilla and your chinchilla is in a cage that she or he can move freely and remain happy and active jumping, climbing and running around the way chinchillas are born to do so.
+You can’t go wrong, you have the room to expand and adopt a second chinchilla and your chinchilla is in a cage in which she or he can move freely and remain happy and active jumping, climbing and running around the way chinchillas are born to do.

-This can encourage your chinchilla to jump around and play more naturally within its cage which in turn can encourage more playtime and stimulate muscles and help your chinchilla remain healthy.
+This can encourage your chinchilla to jump around and play more naturally within its cage, which in turn can encourage more playtime and stimulate muscles and help your pet remain healthy.

 The Chinchilla Wheel Is A Chinchilla Favorite